candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 The following consumer to pool compatibilities are checked:
 1. Is the consumer arch in the pool product arch list?
 1. Is the consumer guest status compatible with the pool virt_only/physical_only?
-1. Is any of the consumer's existing entitlement SLAs matching with the pool's SLA? (this check is performed only if the pool's SLA is non-null and not in the exempt list, and the consumer has existing entitlements and at least one of them has an SLA set which is not exempt).

 [Back to Diagram 2](#diagram2)